-ASHA's Gift to the Grad gives up to 20 months of ASHA membership to recent master's and doctoral graduates who apply for ASHA membership and certification from May 1 to August 31.
+ASHA's New Professional Membership Package gives up to 24 months of ASHA membership to recent master's and doctoral graduates who apply for ASHA membership and certification from January 1 to August 31.
 Applicants receive membership through December 31 of the following year.

 To receive the NSSLHA to ASHA Membership Conversion Discount, eligible members must submit their application for ASHA membership and certification to the ASHA National Office by or before August 31 of the year following graduation.
 Students must confirm their National NSSLHA membership and their eligibility for the NSSLHA to ASHA Membership Conversion Discount prior to applying for membership and certification.

-Note: Applicants may receive both the Gift to the Grad and the NSSLHA to ASHA Membership Conversion Discount, if eligible, upon application.
+Note: Applicants may receive both the New Professional Membership Package and the NSSLHA to ASHA Membership Conversion Discount, if eligible, upon application.

 Being “certified” means holding the Certificate of Clinical Competence (CCC), a nationally recognized professional credential that represents a level of excellence in the profession of speech-language pathology (CCC-SLP).
 Those who have achieved the CCC-SLP have voluntarily met rigorous academic and professional standards.
 They have the knowledge, skills, and expertise to provide high-quality clinical services, and they actively engage in ongoing professional development to keep their certification current.